Willis Avenue Bridge - Manhattan, N.Y.

-Impact to vehicular and marine traffic is expected to be minimal.
-Traffic will continue to flow on the existing bridge while the new bridge is being constructed.
-The new swing span will be fabricated and assembled offsite and floated into place when crews have completed construction of the foundations and piers.
+Traffic continued to flow on the existing bridge while the new bridge was constructed, resulting in minimal impact to vehicular and marine traffic.
+The team fabricated and assembled the new swing span offsite and floated into place when crews completed construction of the foundations and piers.

-The project scope includes excavation, backfill, utilities, electrical work, lagging, painting, masonry and demolition of the existing bridge.
-The work also includes constructing parapets, caissons, precast footing boxes, a fender system, sheet-pile cofferdams, concrete footing and concrete piers.
+The project scope included excavation, backfill, utilities, electrical work, lagging, painting, masonry and demolition of the existing bridge.
+The work also included constructing parapets, caissons, precast footing boxes, a fender system, sheet-pile cofferdams, concrete footing and concrete piers.